team-work-tools/team-work-telegram-bot/docs/configuration/sprint.md

   - They can take values `12`, `34`, `56`.
 - `{X}` means "write here the value of `X`" like in Python f-strings.
 - `Team {X}`, `Team {Y}`, `Team {Z}` are different teams.
-- `UPPERCASE` words that have a specified meaning in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119) and [RFC 8174](https://www.rfc-editor.org/rfc/rfc8174) have that meaning in this document.

 ## Policies